PatryckSilva/PatryckSilva/README.md

 - Exploring new technologies and developing software solutions.
 - Working as a Full Stack Developer at [Apex NFT Brasil](https://www.apexstudio.io/).
-- Learning more about Web3 and blockchain technologies.
+- Learning more about Web3 and Front-end technologies.
-- Since 2022, I have been creating high-quality solutions in the Web3 world.
+- Since 2022, I have been creating high-quality Front-end and Web3 solutions.

 ## Activity
 <div align="center">